Business in Bhutan

 - To analyze the Bhutanese Economy and Global Trade

-- To explore the Bhutanese trade relations with the country of the student
+- To explore the Bhutanese trade relations with the student's country

 - To know the Bhutanese Trade Agreements